IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

     --nncf_config $NNCF_CONFIG
 ```

-`--nncf_config` indicates the NNCF configuration including the search space for elastic adapters.
+`--nncf_config` indicates the NNCF configuration, including the search space for elastic adapters.
 To implement the elastic adapter, we apply the [BootstrapNAS](https://github.com/openvinotoolkit/nncf/tree/develop/nncf/experimental/torch/nas/bootstrapNAS) feature supported in [OpenVINO™ NNCF](https://github.com/openvinotoolkit/nncf), which provides a suite of compression algorithms for neural network optimization.
-The NNCF configuration details can be found in [nncf_config.md](./nncf_config/nncf_config.md).
+The NNCF configuration details are in [nncf_config.md](./nncf_config/nncf_config.md).
 After training, the trained super-adapter will be saved in `ADAPTER_MODEL_PATH`.

 ### Evaluation